Home / News / Business / Oracle Stock Price In 5 Years: ORCL Remains Buy Despite Disappointing Earnings

 • While Oracle exceeded earnings per share expectations, revenue fell short of analyst forecasts.

-• Despite the post-earnings dip, analysts remain optimistic about Oracle’s long-term growth prospects.
+• Despite the dip in post-earnings, analysts remain optimistic about Oracle’s long-term growth prospects.

 Oracle’s second-quarter earnings report saw mixed results.
 While the company delivered solid revenue growth and strong earnings, it fell short of analyst expectations.